Student Handbook: Section II

 § 2.1 Maximum Credit Hours

-Full-time Day Division students may register for a maximum of 16 credit hours per semester (17 if registered for Law Review and/or Moot Court Honor Society).
-Part-time Day Division students and Evening Division students may register for a maximum of 11 credit hours per semester in their first year, and for a maximum of 13 credit hours per semester after their first year.
+All students have fixed schedules in their first year and may not take additional credits.
+(The one exception is that Full-time Day Division students may take a designated 1L Your Way elective in the Spring, which may vary from two to four credits.)
+After the first year, Full-time Day Division students may register for a maximum of 16 credit hours per semester (17 if registered for Law Review and/or Moot Court Honor Society), and Part-time Day Division students and Evening Division students may register for a maximum of 13 credit hours per semester.
 All students may register for a maximum of six credit hours during a Summer session.
 The maximum hour limitation applies to all courses the student is taking that are to be applied to the J.D. degree.
-For example, if a full-time Day Division student takes 14 credit hours of law courses, the student may not receive credit for more than two hours of graduate courses in the Stuart Graduate School of Business or in any other graduate school for credit toward the J.D. degree.
+For example, if a full-time Day Division student takes 14 credit hours of law courses, the student may not receive credit for more than two hours of graduate courses in the Stuart School of Business or in any other graduate school for credit toward the J.D. degree.

 § 2.2 Minimum Credit Hours